Article I – Name

 Annual dues shall be established by majority vote of the general

-15th.
-Dues should be paid during the month of February for the
+1. Dues should be paid by the end of the month of December for the

 upcoming calendar year.
 The dues are currently set at twenty dollars